 Garnet covers a wide range of exciting and versatile stones covering everything from low-priced red stones found at markets to high-end gems costing nearly as much as a sapphire.
 The stones appear in almost every colour imaginable, though it's the blood-red of pyrope which remains the classic.
-Its an isomorphous family of minerals all with the same cubic symmetry and almost identical chemical formulas.
-The colour are all determined by environmental inclusions, resulting in everything from yellow to black.
+It’s an isomorphous family of minerals, all with the same cubic symmetry and almost identical chemical formulas.
+The colour are determined by environmental inclusions, resulting in everything from yellow to black.
 We have a long association with this gemstone, with beads of garnet turning up in prehistoric graves and red cabochons having appeared in jewellery the past five hundred years.
 Slices of garnet have been used in windows in both churches and temples, and legend has it that Noah suspended garnet in the ark in order to disperse light.
 A potential reason behind this historic and religious fondness of the stone might be due to the belief that garnet can cure melancholy and warm the heart.

-The most characteristic of garnets is the blood-red colour of pyrope, which can easily be confused with either ruby of spinel.
-The intensity to this hue is due to the stone's high iron and chromium content.
+The most characteristic of garnets is the blood-red colour of pyrope, which can easily be confused with either ruby or spinel.
+The intensity of this hue is due to the stone's high iron and chromium content.
 The name comes from the Greek pyropos meaning fiery, and the stone was very popular in Bohemian jewellery during the 18th and 19th centuries.
 It rarely has any inclusions, and high-quality pyrope garnets are mined from the diamond pipes of the Kimberley and De Beers mines in South Africa.

 Almandine ranges in colour from deep red to violet-red to even black.
 Cabochons are often hollowed out on the underside to let more light filter through the stone.
 It is one of the most widespread garnets, occurring in perfectly bounded crystals in large sizes.
 Although dense, almandine is brittle and faceted edges may chip.
 Many stones characteristically contain inclusions, some of which appear as a four-rayed star.